 |M5||Quai de la Rapée Station||5 minutes|

-How to get to National Museum of Natural History (Musée National D'Histoire Naturelle) by Metro / RER
+How to get to Musée National d’Histoire Naturelle by Metro / RER

 By Metro: Exit Metro M7 or M10 at Jussieu Station and go to your left walking straight south along Rue Linne to the entrance via the gate at the southeast corner or exit Metro M5 at Quai de la Rapée Station and go to your right throught the plaza and right again across Pont d'Austerlistz (Bridge) to the entrance gate on the far side of the traffic circle and make your way through the gardens to the entrance.

 Click&Go Map and Route Finder with public transit, walking, driving or cycling directions.
 Get up-to-the-minute transit times for your route.